polymec/polymec-dev/docs/style_guide.rst

 Use C++ style comments (``//``).
 C-style comments (``/* */``) are clunkier and harder for editors to parse correctly.

+Polymec does not use an inline documentation generator like Doxygen, so there are no documentation markup tags.
 Class types, structs, and enumerated types should be commented with a brief synopsis of their purpose.
 The comments should precede the ``typedef`` for the type.

 A function should be commented with a brief description of the function, its preconditions, postconditions, and return values where applicable.
 The comments should precede the function declaration in header files.

-Comments for a classes and/or a function need not appear in source files unless that class and/or function is not documented in a header.
+Comments for a classes and/or a function need not appear in its source file unless that class and/or function appears only in that source file.

 Formatting
 ==========